After working in TV, film and theatre in Cologne in her native Germany,

 Call of Duty XP & Championships at LA’s The Forum.

-Kim's latest assignment has transported her to the land of the rising sun, where she is working with Universal Studios Japan in Osaka.
+Kim's latest assignment transported her to the land of the rising sun, where she has been working with Universal Studios Japan through April 2018.
 Kim is a member of United Scenic Artists (U.S.A.)
 Local 829 I.A.T.S.E,